doctorfree/nvim-lazyman

 -- neovim session manager to use: persistence, possession, or none

-conf.session_manager = "possession"
+conf.session_manager = "persistence"

 -- File explorer tree plugin: neo-tree, nvim-tree, or none